 - Assistance with signing the memorandum of transfer

 Making an offer

-Your real estate agent will help you decide how much money you want to offer for the house along with any conditions you want to ask for, like having the buyer pay for your closing costs, offer subject to finance or subject to a building and pest inspection.
+When you have found your dream house, you must decide how much money you want to offer for the purchase, along with any conditions you want to ask for, like 'subject to finance' or 'subject to a building and pest inspection'.

-Your agent will then present the offer to the seller’s agent; the seller will either accept your offer or issue a counter-offer.
-You can then accept, or continue to go back and forth until you either reach a deal or decide to call it quits.
+The real estate agent will present your offer will be presented to the seller, who will either accept your offer or issue a counter-offer.
+You can then accept, or continue to go back and forth until you either reach a deal, or decide to call it quits.

-If you reach an agreement, you’ll make a deposit into the agents trust account and then you have a five day cooling off period to pull out of the contract should you decide not to proceed.
+If you reach an agreement, you must make a deposit into the agent's trust account to secure the purchase and you then have a five day cooling off period to pull out of the contract should you decide not to proceed.

-After the cooling off period you will have the time you specified in your conditions to obtain satisfaction on the terms you included i.e.
+After the cooling off period you will have the time you specified in your conditions to obtain satisfaction on the terms you included.
+For example:

-- 21 days for having successfully received finance approval from your lender (assuming you placed a finance clause in your contract)
+- 14 days for having successfully received finance approval from your lender (assuming you placed a finance clause in your contract).

-During this time if any condition you laid out in the contract is not met i.e. building and pest inspection highlights some major concerns or your lender will not loan you the money on this property for any reason, then you must notify the agent within this time that for the reason stated, you will not be proceeding with the sale.
+During this time if any condition you laid out in the contract is not met (for example building and pest inspection highlights some major concerns or your lender will not loan you the money on this property for any reason), then you must notify the agent within this time that for the reason stated, you will not be proceeding with the sale.

-Unless you notify the agent otherwise, then after the timeframe stipulated within your conditions, your contract will then become unconditional and as such you will be committed to settle on the contract on the date specified.
+Unless you notify the agent otherwise within the stipulated timeframes, your contract will become unconditional and as such you will be committed to settle on the contract on the date specified.